PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/1-intro.md

-# Paima Funnel
+# Introduction to Paima Funnels

-A core library which allows a consumer to initialize a chain funnel object which holds state regarding:
+`paima-funnel` is a core library which allows a consumer to initialize a chain funnel object which holds state regarding:

 - The blockchain node (`CHAIN_URI`)
 - The deployed Paima Contract address (`CONTRACT_ADDRESS`)